 Larger companies will configure their system to manage the vacancy approval process internally.
 The system will then manage a range of sourcing and selection activities throughout the various recruitment stages.
 An Applicant Tracking System will also be set up to manage a range of candidate management throughout the various recruitment stages:

 - Cover letters and CV’s sent online to an ATS (database)

-- Screening process to narrow the selection to the criteria
+- The screening process to narrow the selection to the criteria

 - Invite to interview or rejection

-- Invitation to second or third interview or rejection after 1st, 2nd or 3rd stage
+- Invitation to a second or third interview or rejection after 1st, 2nd or 3rd stage

 - Offer letter and contract sent